 Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home.
 This process is called "redeeming" the property.

 In many states, the homeowner can redeem the home after a tax sale by paying the buyer from the tax sale the amount paid (or by paying the taxes owed), plus interest, within a limited amount of time.
 Exactly how long the redemption period lasts varies from state to state, but usually, the homeowner gets at least a year from the sale to redeem the property.

 In other states, though, the redemption period happens before the sale.

-Under Illinois law, the redemption period is typically two years and six months after the sale, although the time frame might be different depending on your particular circumstances.
+In Illinois, if the property has a dwelling of six or fewer units, the redemption period is two years and six months after the sale.
 (35 Ill.
 Comp.
 Stat.
 Ann. § 200/21-350).

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Illinois and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax sale in Illinois and have questions (or need help redeeming your property), consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.